-E. Biotechnology/Genetically Engineered (GE) Foods
+E. Biotechnology/Genetically Modified (GM) Foods

 SFA has authority over genetically engineered (GE) crop regulations and marketing.
 The multi-agency Genetic Modification Advisory Committee (GMAC) was established under the country's Ministry of Trade and Industry in 1999 to oversee and provide science-based advice on research & development, production, release, use and handling of GE events in Singapore.
 Its objective is to "ensure public safety while maintaining an environment that is conducive for commercial exploitation of GE products."
+GMAC has also been monitoring international developments on the labeling of GE products and continuing ongoing efforts in disseminating scientifically-sound information to enhance public awareness of GE matters.
 As an advisory committee, GMAC works closely with other national bodies and regulatory agencies, particularly SFA and the Ministry of Health (MOH).
 GMAC published Guidelines on the Release of Agriculture-Related "GMOs" (1999), and Biosafety Guidelines for Research on "GMOs" (2006, revised in 2008, January 2013 and July 2020).
 In addition, GMAC has revised Annex A - Risk Assessment for Stacked Events, effective 1 August 2020.
 The updated version entails the adoption of a "high covers low" approach which exempts higher order combinations of stacked events from assessment if they are derived from prior GMAC-endorsed lower order combinations.
 Please click here to view the revised Annex A, Risk Assessment for Stacked Events document (revised in 2020).
 As a non-regulatory committee, GMAC's guidelines are not legally binding and SFA gives final approval.

 GMAC's Guidelines for the Release of Agriculture-Related "GMOs" provide a common framework to assess risks of agriculture-related GE products to human health and environment and approval mechanisms for their release.
-Under the guidelines, a proposal has to be submitted to GMAC and its subcommittees (please see details below) who will review the application, including an examination of the GE product's origin, the experimental procedures used in its development and the methods used to prove it is safe for consumption.
+Under the guidelines, a proposal has to be submitted to GMAC, where the Subcommittee for the Release of "GMOS" and "GMO" related products will examine the application in accordance to the Guidelines.
 Following the review process, GMAC decides whether or not to endorse the application.
-GMAC's decision is then forwarded to SFA, which determines final regulatory approval.
+GMAC's decision is then forwarded to SFA/other regulatory authorities, which determine final regulatory approval.

 GMAC's members are from local regulatory agencies and academic institutions, and they serve on a voluntary basis.
 The GMAC Main Committee is currently chaired by Professor Prakash Kumar from the National University of Singapore.
-The other members come from 12 agencies, including SFA, MOH, the Ministry of Manpower, the National Institute of Education International, the Nanyang

-Technological University, and the Agency for Science, Technology and Research (A\Star).
+The other members come from 11 agencies and institutions, including SFA, MOH, the National Institute of Education International, the Nanyang Technological University, the Agency for Science, Technology and Research (AStar), and National Park Boards.
 Please click here for information on GMAC and the list of current GMAC Main Committee members.